-Disclosures are required for certain assets and liabilities that are measured at fair value, but are recognized and disclosed at fair value on a nonrecurring basis in periods subsequent to initial recognition.
+Disclosures are required for certain assets and liabilities that are measured at fair value, including those recognized and disclosed at fair value on a nonrecurring basis in periods subsequent to initial recognition.
 For 3M, such measurements of fair value relate primarily to long-lived asset impairments.
-During the six months ended June 30, 2017, the Company recognized approximately \$40 million in long-lived asset impairments related to its Electronics and Energy business segment, with the complete carrying amount of such assets written off and included in operating income results.
-There were no material long-lived asset impairments for the three months ended June 30, 2017 and the three and six months ended June 30, 2016.
+During the nine months ended September 30, 2017, the Company recognized approximately \$40 million in long-lived asset impairments related to its Electronics and Energy business segment, with the complete carrying amount of such assets written off and included in operating income results.
+There were no material long-lived asset impairments for the three months ended September 30, 2017 and the three and nine months ended September 30, 2016.